chrisekelley/Andromeda/README.md

         V/SyncpointClient(24203): Checking to see if pairing completed...
         V/SyncpointClient(24203): Pairing state is stuck at new

+	You may add new records to the Todos app.
 Go to your Syncpoint Admin Console and approve the new user.
 See the listing of new users in the right column marked "Needs Admin Approval to Pair."

 	When you approve the new user, you'll see all sorts of messages in LogCat.
 This is setting up local database and the user db on the server.
+This will also copy any records you already created in the local db to a new db, which will be replicated with the new user's db on the Syncpoint server.

 10. Create a new Todo.
 Watch LogCat.
 It will push the new record almost immediately.
 Refresh the Syncpoint Admin Console and click the Channels link for this new user.
 Click View data.
 It should have replicated your new record.

+11. There is a refresh button in the title bar that will initiate the sync process.
+Sometimes continuous replication will cease; this button helps.

+12. The [Mobilefuton](https://github.com/daleharvey/mobilefuton) couchapp is included.
+In the browser, go to http://localhost:8888/mobilefuton/_design/mobilefuton/index.html

 ### Distribution